MobileNativeFoundation/bluepill/README.md

 - How to get Bluepill binary from source?

-  Run `build.sh` to test and build Bluepill.
+  Run `./bluepill.sh build` to test and build Bluepill.
 The binary will be output in the ./build folder.

 - How to test my changes to Bluepill?

-  Run `build.sh`.
+  Run `./scripts/bluepill.sh test`.